fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 ## 1220-31: First Mongol raids with immense destruction of cities

 </summary>

-The Golden Horde mongols rule the lands north of Caspian and Black Sea and then convert to Islam.
+The Golden Horde mongols rule the lands north of Caspian and Black Sea and then start to convert to Islam.

 </details><details><summary>

 ## 1240: Sufi philosopher Muid ad-Din Al-Arabi